Scott Family Amazeum

 The Scott Family Amazeum is a 501(c)(3) nonprofit, interactive children's museum of STEAM (science, technology, engineering, art, and math) based experiences for families located in Bentonville, Arkansas, USA.

 Background

-Name and Logo
+Name

-Combining the words “Amazing” and “Museum,” the name “Amazeum” captures the excitement, intrigue, and curiosity that embodies the Amazeum experience.
-The three shapes within the Amazeum’s logo - a leaf, lightning bolt (Zing), and hand representing the museum’s experience.
-The leaf - growth and nature, the Zing or lightning bolt for the “aha” moments at the museum, and the hand for the hands-on nature of the exhibits for children and families.
+The name "Amazeum" was the result of a brainstorming session, in which children combined the words “Amazing” and “Museum".

 History

 Discussions among community leaders of creating a children's museum in Northwest Arkansas began in the early 2000s, with the early group obtaining 501(c)(3) non-profit status in 2006.
 Fundraising continued during the following years.
 The official groundbreaking was held in April 2014, and the grand opening of the Amazeum was held in July 2015.

 Major fundraising was conducted for nearly a decade prior to the opening of the museum.
 One of the major contributors to the museum is former Walmart CEO Lee Scott and his family, as well as the Walton Family Foundation among others.

 The museum initially expected an annual attendance of 160,000, but welcomed 311,000 visitors in their first full year, and over one million visitors by its fourth anniversary.